 How does a spawning salmon find its way back home after 3 to 5 years?
 It smells its way back.
 Try this fun activity to see whether you can make it to your home creek.
-Time: 10 minutes

-Introduce the activity by asking the group how they think salmon find their way back to their home river to spawn - road maps?
+Time: 10 minutes Materials: Film canisters with four different scents.
+You need a Introduce the activity by asking the group how they think salmon find their way back to their home river to spawn.
+Road maps?
 Landmarks?
 Gyroscopes?
 Salmon rely on water temperature and the earth's magnetic field to find their way to the right part of the coast, but they use smell to find the right river.
-Designate four players to be home rivers - they do not move.
-The rest are spawners who must find their home creek by moving (swimming) from river to river to find their home by smell.
-Give each 'river' a film canister with a different scent extract (e.g. cherry, lemon, peppermint or coconut extract).
+Designate four players to be home rivers.
+They do not move.
+The rest of the players are spawners who must find their home creek by moving (swimming) from river to river to find their home by smell.
+Give each 'river' a film canister with a different scent extract (e.g. cherry, lemon, peppermint, or coconut extract).
 Give the rest of the players a film canister at random.
 This represents the smell they remember from when they were fry in the river.
 Everyone should use their sense of smell to determine their home river by taking the lid off their canister and sniffing and comparing it to the canisters of the different 'rivers' to find the right one.
 As soon as they find it, have them stay together until all the salmon find their home river.
 Finish by asking the participants what might affect the salmon's ability to recognize their home stream.
 Discuss how environmental pollution might affect these animals.
 Thanks to Metro Vancouver Regional Parks for this activity